yqgchen/ODP/README.md

 ## Acknowledgment

-The development of this package has been supported by NSF grant DMS-2311035 (YC).
+The development of this package has been supported by NSF grants DMS-2311034 (PD) and DMS-2311035 (YC).